kuzzleio/documentation/src/how-to/index.md

 ---

 # Kuzzle How to
-here you can find all the how-to's with Kuzzle divided into different categories
+Here you can find all the Kuzzle how-to divided into different categories

 <HowToIndex />